Eva Vecsei: Biography

-In 1976 Yasmeen Lari architect invited Eva Vecsei as Architectural Consultant on the Karachi Trade and Finance Center, in Karachi, Pakistan.
+In 1976 the architect Yasmeen Lari invited Eva Vecsei as Architectural Consultant on the Karachi Trade and Finance Center, in Karachi, Pakistan.
 In 1983 at the invitation of the Chinese Government, RAIC sponsored ten Canadian architects on a lecture tour to China.
 Eva Vecsei was asked by the Beijing School of Architecture to present the La Cité project.

 Vecsei and her husband later went into practice together, co-establishing Vecsei Architects in 1984.
 In the next 20 years they produced numerous public projects such as: College Marie de France, Elementary School, Montreal, Library and Cultural Centre, Dollard-des-Ormeaux, Municipal Library, St. Lambert (in joint venture with Dupuis, Roper Architects), Manoir Montefiore, Seniors Condominium, Cote St. Luc., Ark and Artworks for the Beth Zion Synagogue, Cote St. Luc and several planning studies.
 Husband and architectural partner Andre Vecsei died in 2006.

 Vecsei has received numerous honours throughout her architectural career.
 She became a fellow of the Royal Architectural Institute of Canada in 1988 and was made an honorary fellow of the American Institute of Architects in 1990.
 She won the Canadian Architect Award of Excellence in 1983 and the Médaille du Mérite from the Order of Architects of Quebec in 2004.
 She was the only Canadian woman included in the 1980 directory Contemporary Architects compiled by Mildred Schmertz.